What to see in France

 Abbaye du Thoronet© IStock

-The Golden Islands of the Mediterranean
+The Golden Islands, jewel of the Mediterranean

 Port-Cros island